- What if I haven’t heard from my instructor?

-- Will I still get financial aid for summer or my aid notification for fall?
+- Will I still get financial aid notification for fall?

-NOVA Financial Aid will begin preparing aid notifications for summer 2020 and fall/spring 2020-2021 for complete files within the next few weeks.
+NOVA Financial Aid will begin preparing aid notifications for fall/spring 2020-2021 for complete files within the next few weeks.
 Possible delays in processing could occur if the business is further interrupted by COVID-19, but we anticipate continuing to process as we usually would.

 - How will dropping or withdrawing from a course affect my financial aid?
 Added: 04/02/20

 Dropping, withdrawing or failing to participate in your courses remotely for the rest of the semester could cause you to lose eligibility for financial aid you already received and negatively impact your aid eligibility for future terms due to the Satisfactory Academic Progress policy.
 More information is available here.
 Also, please see the information above on Spring 2020 Grading.

 - Can I request a later payment date due to financial hardships?
 Can I break a payment up into two payments?
 Added: 04/02/20

 - I have a hold or a To Do List item on my NOVAConnect account that indicates I have to come to campus.
 Since all campuses are currently closed and are only providing services remotely, what can I do?
 Added: 04/02/20